-MLIS students can pair their degree with another SIS degree offered as an LSU Online degree.
+MLIS students can pair their degree with another LSU degree through the dual degree process.
 Requirements for each dual degree may vary, and students are encouraged to consult their faculty advisor for more information.
-To apply for a dual degree, students must complete the Request for Dual Degree form and submit it to their faculty advisor for approval.
+To apply for a dual degree, students must complete the REQUEST FOR DUAL DEGREE FORM and submit it to their faculty advisor for approval.
 To qualify for a dual degree, a student must be enrolled in both programs simultaneously and must submit the request for dual degree paperwork at least one semester prior to the semester they apply for graduation (e.g., if a student is graduating at the end of spring, they must submit their dual degree paperwork by the previous fall semester).